AsMaNick/CommivoyagerProblem/README.md

 ## Web version

-The web version is located in directory 'web'.
+The web version is located in the directory 'web'.
 To run web version you should just open file 'index.html' in your browser.

 In this version you can visualize different approaches to the commivoyager problem.